PedroMobile/resume-dev/README.md

 * Developing and maintaining iOS applications
 * Shipped code on projects with an agile, test-driven development
-* Extensive experience with Swift
+* Extensive experience with Swift / Flutter
 * Using Git for version control, revisions

 ### Senior Mobile Developer (jan-2018 - dez-2020)